icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Automatic actions and responses now work chunk independently (feature request #366).
 - Automatic actions [Filter] and [Suppress] now also work for continuous data (bug #478) and on refresh (feature request #367).
+- The time information of a line is no longer defined by hidden bytes like e.g. an initial XOn.
 - Line break detection and processing continues even when exceeding the configured maximum number of characters/bytes per line (related to refactoring of element and line processing).
 - Sending of very long lines now also works for TCP/IP based terminals (bug #340).